tamagui/tamagui/next.md

+- automate adding sponsor label on discord when sponsored
+  - if possible we can automate adding a private chat room if they fill our something on their account

+- arrow on popover doesnt render border color

 - Switch unstyled - make it so it doesn't do any theme stuff

 - font-family is being output to DOM on text element